brct-james/guild-golems/README.md

 - World Events
 - - Contribute resources and money towards world events that unlock new content once they are completed
 - - - E.g. "crusade to clear the huge dungeon outside of town needs potions to supply its fighters, unlocking this area for gathering after", "archmage is investigating the creation of the philosopher stone, once complete everyone can buy a stone that unlocks new recipes", etc.
+- complicate golems by adding energy.
+Golems have energy which goes down after each task and slowly regenerates.
 - complicate `harvesting`: some kind of 'harvesting techniques' perhaps, to add depth - say 10 different harvesting techniques for each type of harvesting, along with some randomness in yield, so that you need to track yield over time with each technique for each resource to optimize effectively
 - complicate `couriers`: incorporate route risk and courier preparedness (e.g. more couriers for less resources make them faster and easier to defend, and some couriers may have a combat focus)
 - complicate `artisans`: